iKarTehFox/web-clock-docs/docs/backgroundtheme.md

 ![A screenshot of the site with a custom image set and a 10px image blur range.](/assets/images/docs-Features/backgroundtheme/imageblur-example.png)

 {: .warning }
 Because of the way the blur effect is rendered, it may cause the page to **continuously** use more GPU resources when enabled.
+Make sure you have hardware acceleration enabled!
+If you notice performance issues, consider lowering the blur value or disabling it entirely.

 <hr>